 The DUAL IND indicator will illuminate when a GY-Dual or GYR-Dual Indication fault is detected on a channel(s).

 5.1.7 CLEARANCE INDICATOR

-The CLEARANCE indicator will illuminate when the minimum Yellow Clearance time has not been met on a channel(s).
+The CLEARANCE indicator will illuminate when the minimum Yellow Clearance time or Minimum Yellow Plus Red Clearance time has not been met on a channel(s).

-5.1.8 PCA INDICATOR
+5.1.8 KEY INDICATOR